 Use 2-3 tablespoons per pound of meat.

-While homemade taco seasoning is perfect for making tacos, it is also great for seasoning chicken and black bean burritos.
+While homemade taco seasoning is perfect for making tacos, it is also great for flavoring chicken and black bean burritos.
 I use my taco seasoning on everything from tacos and burritos to fajitas and queso.

 By making your own seasoning you can use high quality ingredients while still making a seasoning that cost less than buying pre-made.
 It also allows you to eliminated any ingredients that you don’t like and gives you total control over the spiciness of the seasoning.